MasaoudHaidar/SMOTE/README.md

-# SMOTE
+# How does data augmentation affect the distribution of the predictors, and in turn affect the classification problem?

-Investigating the Distributions of SMOTE-Augmented Datasets.
-A project for Stat 98 at Harvard by Christian Wagner and Masaoud Haidar.
+A final project for Stat 98 by Christian Wagner and Masaoud Haidar.

+Checkout the proposal or the final presentation for more details.